 Emotional Intelligence.
 Understanding emotions in others and ourselves will significantly help administrative assistants be effective in their day-to-day activities.
 People who have the skill are easy to work with and reduces unnecessary pressure in the relationships.

 Adept in Technology.
-Managing data, team calendars, reports and other records efficiently is impossible without today’s technological advancements.
+Managing data, team calendars, reports, and other records efficiently is impossible without today’s technological advancements.
 When we say technology, we mean more than just Microsoft Office Suite.
-People who are responsible for efficient office operations have to know customer relationship management systems, virtual help desk and even accounting software.
+People who are responsible for efficient office operations have to know customer relationship management systems, virtual help desk, and even accounting software.

 Time Management.
 Administrative assistants are primary points of contact for different teams as they serve as a resource for many.
 In order to be available for your manager/team, you need to plan tasks wisely as well as the time those tasks will take.

 Anticipation.
-Employers are always looking for people who can identify the company needs before they arise.
+Employers are always looking for people who can identify the company's needs before they arise.
 This skill often draws the line between run-of-the-mill administrative assistants and great ones.
 Taking initiative to support the business processes instead of waiting for direction is gold.

 Strategic Planning.
 This goes hand in hand with prioritizing skills but it is a little more than that.
 Those people who plan strategically not only prioritize tasks but also think two-three steps ahead.
-With the changing nature of business environment, this skill remains one of the most needed for this type of job.
+With the changing nature of the business environment, this skill remains one of the most needed for this type of job.

 Other Important Administrative Assistant Resume Skills